ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-7-4.md

-Chapter 6: Overcoming Common Challenges: Dealing with Setbacks and Failures
+Dealing with Setbacks and Failures
 ===========================================================================

 As a leader, setbacks and failures are inevitable.
 However, it's how you deal with these challenges that determines your success as a leader.
 In this chapter, we'll explore techniques for overcoming common challenges, specifically dealing with setbacks and failures.